 3. TrueFoundry MCP Gateway

-TrueFoundry delivers performance-optimized MCP gateway capabilities with unified LLM and tool management in a single control plane.
+TrueFoundry delivers performance-oriented MCP gateway capabilities with unified LLM and tool management in a single control plane.

 Performance Architecture